-Beech Bottom Trail is a 11.7 mile moderately trafficked out and back trail located near Alaculsy, TN that features a waterfall and is good for all skill levels.
+Beech Bottom Trail is a 11.7 mile moderately trafficked out and back trail located near Alaculsy, Tennessee that features a waterfall and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.

 Note: Shorter road to trailhead is in terrible condition and washed out.
 Beech bottoms Trail is a short trail (approx. 4mi) that is used primarily as a day hike access trail to the Jacks River Falls.
 It is a wide, easy trail to follow with mild inclines and declines.
 It has several spots where you can see out over the Jacks River valley and is a highly recommended trail.

 easy and shortest route to falls, for worse. the road is nothing bad if you are a decently intelligent driver.

 easiest way to the waterfalls. sadly.